-1. Time: The Cloud doesn’t have to be up 24 hours a day (for you).
+The cloud doesn’t have to be up 24 hours a day (for you).

 Does one of your development engineers need 4 VMs to do their work?
 Each VM requires 4 cores, 16GB memory, 1 IP address, 100GB disk space, minimal I/O.

-3. CPU load: Your data center is architected around peak workload.
-The Cloud can be architected for nominal.
+Your data center is architected around peak workload.
+You can architect the cloud for nominal.

-On-Prem: Unless you are in manufacturing, I doubt your VMs are running at 80% utilization 24 hours a day.
-Most architect around their projected peak workload.
+On-prem: Unless you are in manufacturing, I doubt your VMs are running at 80% utilization 24 hours a day.
+Most architects around their projected peak workload.
 Best Buy architects a data center around Black Friday and Cyber Monday.
 H&R Block does it around tax time.
 What do you think H&R Block’s servers look like in August?

-Orchestration can be applied to daily peaks as well, on DBaaS, for example.
-If you choose to rent your licenses, then you can scale from 2-30+ cores in real time, up and down, and only get charged for the cores you are using for that hour.
+You can apply orchestration to daily peaks as well, on DBaaS, for example.
+If you choose to rent your licenses, then you can scale from 2-30+ cores in real-time, up and down, and only get charged for the cores you are using for that hour.
 Again, this requires some good coding, but working with a partner who knows how to implement orchestration will pay for itself in infrastructure savings almost immediately.

-INFOLOB are pros at Cloud cost constraints.
-We know that migrating your data center to the Cloud contains a lot of unknowns, and we are here to simplify the migration.
+Here at Infolob, we are pros at managing the cost constraints that make the cloud so popular.
+Knowing that migrating your data center to the cloud contains a lot of unknowns, we are here to simplify the migration.
 We have done it before.
-We also know that without good orchestration, your Cloud costs will soar.
-We can help.
+We also know that without good orchestration, your cloud costs will soar.
+Let us help.